iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 *   maintain a consistent Drupal configuration across both Dev and Live systems

-*   trap emails in Mailhog in Dev and  send actual messages from the Live system
+*   trap emails in Mailhog in Dev and

+*   transmit actual messages from the Live system

 We do this

-*   via the *Sendmail* Transport on the live system and the *SMTP* Transport on the Dev system, both using the same config  Drupal Symfony Mailer settings
+*   via the *Sendmail* Transport on the live system and the *SMTP* Transport on the Dev system, both using the same   Drupal Symfony Mailer config settings

 *   the *default* Transport in the GUI is permanently set to `sendmail` but we also have a (non-default) SMTP Transport configuration set to Host 127.0.0.1 and Port 1025 (Mailhog's port).